 and legs on the floor.
 Your body should form an ‘inverted V shape’.
 Keeping your hands in the same position now move your feet forward and get deeper into the pose.

 Asana 9: Ashwa Sanchalanasana (Equestrian Pose)

 Now come back to Equestrian Pose, asana number 4, but this time with your right leg.
 From the downward dog, position bends down and brings your left leg forward in between your palms.
 Your right leg should be straight with your right knee touching the floor.
-Your left leg should be perpendicular to the floor.
+And left leg should be perpendicular to the floor.
 Your hand should be straight with palms at one place on the floor.
 Now look up and then curl the right toe under.

 Asana 10: Hastapadasana (Hand to foot pose)

 Exhale and slowly bring the left foot forward near the right foot.
 Do not move the position of your palms and keep them on the ﬂoor.
 You can bend your knees a bit if keeping them straight is difficult for you.
 If it is not, then try to touch your nose to the knees and stretch the body.
 Remember to keep breathing.